 The Grants for Community Program supports community-based projects that build the social and cultural life of the region.
 It is a platform for groups and individuals to lead projects that address community concerns and aspirations.

-This year, applications which focus on COVID-19 recovery projects, for example: applications which focus building mental and physical health and wellbeing, support strong and sustainable community connections and promote thriving local places, will be prioritised.
+This year, applications that focussed on COVID-19 recovery projects, for example: applications build mental and physical health and wellbeing, support strong and sustainable community connections and promote thriving local places, were prioritised.

 Interested in applying?
 Please familiarise yourself with the Grants for Community Guidelines.
 These guidelines will provide information about the selection criteria relevant to your grant stream as well as contact information for the relevant Council Officer to contact.
 There's also a handy pre-application checklist to help you apply.